ngiann/GaussianVariationalInference.jl/README.md

 ## How to use the package

 The package is fairly easy to use.
 The only function of interest to the user is `VI`.
+The user needs to provide a function that codes the joint log-likelihood function of the model and possibly its gradient.

 ## Examples